Four killed in renewed Sudan protests, opposition medics say

 The FFC said on Thursday that the RSF should be merged into the armed forces, a proposal opposed by Sudan’s ruling generals, said al-Hajj.

-Reporting by Khalid Abdelaziz in Khartoum and Ahmed Tolba in Cairo; Writing by Mahmoud Mourad, Nadine Awadalla and Nafisa Eltahir; Editing by Giles Elgood, Andrew Cawthorne and Andrew Heavens
+Reporting by Khalid Abdelaziz in Khartoum and Ahmed Tolba in Cairo; Writing by Mahmoud Mourad, Nadine Awadalla and Nafisa Eltahir; Editing by Giles Elgood, Andrew Cawthorne, Andrew Heavens and Cynthia Osterman